iangreenleaf/blog_house/_drafts/the-rain-garden.md

 Didn't think a grasslike plant could be exciting?
 Think again as you gaze upon the madness of Gray's Sedge.

-TODO pic
+{% single_image path: assets/images/the-rain-garden/grays-sedge.jpg alt: "Gray's Sedge with seed pods" %}

-Yes, that is this sedge's seed head.
+Yes, those are this sedge's seed pods.
 Why it decided to make it look like a [morning star](https://en.wikipedia.org/wiki/Morning%2Fstar%2F%28weapon%29), I do not know.
 But it's a delightfully weird sight, and the sedge itself has grown very happily in part shade at the bottom of the basin.